 SUSTAINABILITY

-Flinders Island is known for being a pristine, beautiful part of Tasmania which is feels like time forgot.
+Flinders Island is known for being a pristine, beautiful part of Tasmania which it feels like time forgot.
 We can look out from the distillery patio and see both a storm front rolling in, and the part where it ends.
 It’s an incredible natural place, and one that we feel strongly about protecting.

 A distillery can have outputs and draws on the environment, with power consumption, waste or materials.
 Here’s how we have chosen to build our business responsibly.